Erbology

 The poet John Keats once wrote, “Through the dancing poppies stole / a breeze, most softly lulling to my soul”.
 It’s a beautiful image, and captures the magic of the poppy beautifully – both in terms of how it looks, and the effects of its seeds.

-British people often associate poppies with remembrance for war veterans.
+In the UK, we often associate poppies with remembrance for war veterans.
 The poppies we are most used to seeing are bright red, helping to associate them with the blood of fallen soldiers.
 Poppies also flowered all over the ragged battlefields of Flanders and Normandy in World War Two.

 This tells us quite a lot about the flower itself; it was actually the churning of the soil that caused the poppies to grow.
 Their seeds germinate when exposed to light, and grow particularly well on disturbed ground.